Schiffer variations and the generic Torelli theorem for hypersurfaces: The case of degree

-(2) Let $f$ be a generic homogeneous polynomial of degree $6$ in $n+1$ variables, with $n\geq 159$.
-Then the only subvarieties $T\subset R^3_f=S^3$ of dimension $\geq n+1$ satisfying the condition are the varieties $ K\mathcal{S}q^{2}_f$ for $0\not=K\in S^1$. \end{prop} Note that in this statement, we can clearly assume that $T$ is a cone, since the conditions are homogeneous. \begin{proof}[Proof of Proposition \ref{procarre46}] We observe that by a proper specialization argument, the schematic version of the statement (namely that $T$ satisfying condition (\ref{eqcarre4} or (\ref{eqcarre6}) must be reduced) is an open condition on the set of polynomials $f$ for which $R_f^d$, or equivalently $J^d_f$, has the right dimension.
-This will happen in the case $d=4$, where we will prove the schematic version of the statements above for one specific $f$, for which $J^d_f$ has the right dimension.
-In the case $d=6$, the schematic statement is not true anymore but it is neither true for the generic $f$, so the schematic analysis will also allow to conclude by specialization.
+is $ \mathcal{S}q^{2}_f$. \end{prop} Note that in this statement, we can clearly assume that $T$ is a cone, since the conditions are homogeneous. \begin{proof}[Proof of Proposition \ref{procarre46}] We observe that by a proper specialization argument, the schematic version of the statement, saying that, furthermore, equations (\ref{eqcarre4}) define, at least generically, the reduced structure of $ \mathcal{S}q^{2}_f$, is an open condition on the set of polynomials $f$ for which $R_f^4$, or equivalently $J^4_f$, has the right dimension.
+We will thus prove this schematic version for one specific $f$, for which $J^4_f$ has the right dimension.